apache/doris-website/docs/ecosystem/bi/powerbi.md

 under the License.
 -->

-## PowerBI Introduction
+## Power BI Introduction

-PowerBI is a collection of software services and application connectors that can connect to multiple data sources, including Excel, SQL Server, Azure, Google Analytics, etc., so that users can easily consolidate and clean their data.
-With PowerBI's data modeling, users can create relational models, data analysis expressions, and data relationships to support advanced data analysis and visualization.
-PowerBI offers a wealth of visualization options, including ICONS, maps, dashboards, and custom visualization tools to help users make a more intuitive sense of data.
+Power BI is a collection of software services and application connectors that can connect to multiple data sources, including Excel, SQL Server, Azure, Google Analytics, etc., so that users can easily consolidate and clean their data.
+With Power BI's data modeling, users can create relational models, data analysis expressions, and data relationships to support advanced data analysis and visualization.
+Power BI offers a wealth of visualization options, including ICONS, maps, dashboards, and custom visualization tools to help users make a more intuitive sense of data.

-Apache Doris is highly compatible with MySQL protocol and can be connected to PowerBI and Apache Doris through MySQL driver.
-At present, internal data modeling, data query and visualization processing of Apache Doris have been officially supported in PowerBI.
+Apache Doris is highly compatible with MySQL protocol and can be connected to Power BI and Apache Doris through MySQL Driver.
+At present, internal data modeling, data query and visualization processing of Apache Doris have been officially supported in Power BI.

 ## Precondition

-If you do not have PowerBI desktop installed, you can download it from https://www.microsoft.com/
+If you do not have Power BI desktop installed, you can download it from https://www.microsoft.com/en-us/power-platform/products/power-bi/desktop

-## Connector configuration of PowerBI and Doris
+## Connector configuration of Power BI and Doris
 :::info Note
 Currently verified using MySQL JDBC Connector version 8.0.26
 :::